 Also, if you or your relative is due to go into care, remember you don’t have to rely on the NHS to accurately assess your case.
 Howells Solicitors can provide advice on completing assessment forms and preparing medical paperwork and can accompany you to review meetings to ensure a better chance of success.

 At Howells Solicitors, we do not usually recommend that clients make an outright gift of their family home, even to their children.
-However, we acknowledge that every case is different, so please do get in touch if you are considering this option, or read our article: Protecting Your Family Home from the Cost of Care in Later Life.
+However, we acknowledge that every case is different, so please do get in touch if you are considering this option, there may be better ways of protecting your assets.

 So, Ultimately, Who Will Likely Pay?

 It is not easy to summarise the rules relating to charging for care home accommodation and professional advice should be taken if you are in doubt.
 However, as a general rule, where the primary need is a health need, then the responsibility to pay the care home fees is that of the NHS, even where the individual has been placed in a home by the local authority or has capital over £23,250.